kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 "Failed to start ContainerManager" err="failed to get rootfs info: failed to get device for dir \"/var/lib/kubelet\": could not find device with major: 0, minor: 40 in cached partitions map"
 ```

 Kubernetes needs access to storage device nodes in order to do some stuff, e.g. tracking free disk space.
-Therefore, Kind needs to mount the necessary device nodes from the host into the control-plane container — however, it cannot always determine which device Kubernetes requires, since this varies with the host filesystem.
-For example, Kind doesn't handle BTRFS, which is the default for modern Fedora.
+Therefore, Kind needs to mount the necessary device nodes from the host into the control-plane container — however, it cannot always determine which device Kubernetes requires, since this varies with the host OS and filesystem.
+For example, the error above occurred with a BTRFS filesystem on Fedora Desktop 35.

 This can be worked around by including the necessary device as an extra mount in the cluster configuration file.